Accessibility Improvements

 Common practices

-We reviewed common practices in competing and analogous products.
+Review common practices in competing and analogous products.

-And we reviewed the detailed audit by our accessibility partners.
+Review the detailed audit by our accessibility partners.

 Design